 Is there anything unique about working on WadizQA team?

-Sung-kyu: At Wadiz, you’ll gain experience in all aspects of validation, including UI, API, and data.
+Sung-kyu: At Wadiz, the QA team offers the opportunity to gain experience in all aspects of validation, including UI, API, and data.
 You’ll design test plans tailored to specific development deliverables and targets, and take the lead in determining the approach and selecting the tools to use.
 You’ll experience a virtuous cycle where you brainstorm with teammates, reflect on your work, and implement improvements.

 Another advantage is that we can freely discuss work-related matters with the planning and development teams at any time.
 We offer suggestions not only regarding risks identified through analysis and design but also regarding the verification schedule, and we respect each other’s opinions.